mcraiha/spine-unity-docs/SkeletonRenderSeparator.md

 - Each SkeletonPartsRenderer processes those instructions to generate a mesh based on a range of slots.
 - The renderers are ordered according to Skeleton draw order.
 This is also similar to Unity's Sorting "Order in Layer" ordering.
 (This means the first SkeletonPartsRenderer is given the farthest attachments to render.
 And the last SkeletonPartsRenderer is given the nearest attachments.)
 - Each SkeletonPartsRenderer can have multiple submeshes.
 This makes it compatible with multi-page atlases and multi-atlas setups and selective material overrides.
 This also allows the number of resulting parts to be predictable (always 1 + the number of separator slots chosen).
+- The SkeletonPartsRenderer GameObjects don't have to be children of your Spine GameObject.
+The SkeletonRenderSeparator keeps references to the parts renderers and uses them accordingly, so you can organize them however you need to.